justjosias/zang/README.md

 zig build script
 ```

 The scripts can also be evaluated at runtime.
-The result should be the same as when compiling to Zig, but you trade efficiency for the ability to reload changes instantaneously (by pressing F5).
+The result should be the same as when compiling to Zig, but you trade efficiency for the ability to reload changes instantaneously (by pressing Enter).

 ```
 # loads and runs examples/script.txt
 zig build script_runtime
 ```

 If you set the `ZANG_LISTEN_PORT` environment variable, the zang example program will open a UDP socket.
-Send the string `reload` to this port and the example will reload (same as pressing F5).
+Send the string `reload` to this port and the example will reload (same as pressing Enter).
 You can hook this up to a filesystem-watching tool to get reload-on-save (see the included script `watch_script.sh` which uses `inotifywait`).

 ```
 ZANG_LISTEN_PORT=8888 zang build script_runtime